sagar-jadhav/docker-examples/docker_for_beginner/build_docker_image_from_a_running_container.md

 ```

 ## Step 6 - Stop and Remove All Containers
-Now it time to stop your all running containers and we get all port free
+Now it time to stop your all running containers and so we get all port free
 * stop -- is use to stop the running container with that we provide the container ID
 * rm -- is use to remove the container with that we provide the container ID
 ```